Vidvox/VVOSCQueryProtocol/README.md

 The proposal itself is small, relatively simple, and is posted here: https://github.com/mrRay/OSCQueryProposal

 This repository contains a number of different targets:

+This framework aims to provide classes that implement the OSCQuery protocol in software that already has an existing OSC implementation.
+It does so in a simple, generic, OSC-library-agnostic fashion, so adding support for OSCQuery is a matter of "adding some code" instead of "change all of my existing OSC code to use this weird new protocol".

-* **VVOSCQueryProtocol.framework** is a Cocoa framework that provides classes which can be used to implement this protocol in software that already has an existing OSC implementation- it does so in a simple, generic and library-agnostic fashion.
+* **VVOSCQueryProtocol.framework** is a Cocoa framework that provides classes which can be used to implement this protocol in software that already has an existing OSC implementation- it does so in a simple, generic and library-agnostic fashion, so adding support for OSCQuery is a matter of "adding some code" instead of "rip out all of my existing OSC code to use this weird new protocol/framework".
 By itself, this framework does *NOT* send or receive OSC data, nor does it provide classes to let you create an OSC address space- this is all functionality that has already been implemented in a variety of other OSC libraries.
 Instead, this framework gives you the tools you need to add support for the OSCQuery protocol to whatever OSC implementation you're already working with.
 * **Utilities for Users**
     * **OSCQuery Browser** is a GUI that lets you browse the contents of OSCQuery servers on the local network and send data to the various OSC nodes.
     * **OSCQuery Helper** is a Cocoa app that lets you add OSCQuery support to other applications that already support OSC, but do not yet support OSCQuery.